Senn-01/voice-inbox-app/cursor_docs/currentTask.md

 1. Install the Fly CLI: `brew install flyctl`
 2. Login to Fly: `fly auth login`
 3. Navigate to the backend directory: `cd voice-inbox/backend`
+4. Create a Fly app: `fly launch --name voice-inbox-api`
-4. Create a volume for data persistence: `fly volumes create voice_inbox_data --size 1`
+5. Create a volume for data persistence: `fly volumes create voice_inbox_data --size 1 --app voice-inbox-api`
-5. Deploy the app: `fly deploy`
+6. Deploy the app: `fly deploy`
-6. Set the OpenAI API key: `fly secrets set OPENAI_API_KEY=your_key_here`
+7. Set the OpenAI API key: `fly secrets set OPENAI_API_KEY=your_key_here`

-If the app requires restarting:
-1. Check machine status: `fly machines list -a voice-inbox-api`
-2. Restart if needed: `fly machines restart <machine-id> -a voice-inbox-api`
+Detailed deployment instructions and troubleshooting steps are available in the [Fly.io Deployment Guide](flyioDeployment.md).

 ## Next Steps

+1. Fix iOS build issues by:
+   - Using a specific version of GRDB (6.15.0)
+   - OR replacing GRDB with SQLite.swift

-1. Test the transcription endpoint:
+2. Test the transcription endpoint:
    ```bash
    curl -F "audio=@sample.m4a" https://voice-inbox-api.fly.dev/transcribe
    ```

-2. Test from the iOS app:
+3. Test from the iOS app:
    - Launch the iOS app
    - Record audio
    - Verify it's sent to the backend for transcription

-3. Add monitoring and health checks:
+4. Add monitoring and health checks:
    - Consider adding a simple `/health` endpoint
    - Set up basic logging and monitoring